kskin/WaterGAN/README.md

 ![](figures/air-gen.png)

-Now we have a dataset with paired true color, depth, and (synthetic) underwater images.
-We use this to train an end-to-end network for underwater image restoration.
-For more details, see the [paper].(https://arxiv.org/abs/1702.07392)
+WaterGAN outputs a dataset with paired true color, depth, and (synthetic) underwater images.
+We can use this to train an end-to-end network for underwater image restoration.
+For more details, see the [paper](https://arxiv.org/abs/1702.07392).

-Raw underwater image gathered from a survey in a pure water tank:
+Raw underwater images gathered from a survey in a pure water tank:

 ![](figures/mhl-raw.png)

-Corrected images using data generated with WaterGAN to train an end-to-end image restoration pipeline:
+Corrected images using data generated with WaterGAN to train an end-to-end underwater image restoration network:

 ![](figures/mhl-corrected.png)